Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Discussion

-None of these assumptions is likely to hold.
-In addition, it is important to notice that it is not hard to find configurations where $\eff>1$ \citep[see, e.g., Fig.~7 in ][]{Clark_Glover14}.
+In addition, it is important to { note} that it is not hard to find configurations where $\eff>1$ \citep[see, e.g., Fig.~7 in ][]{Clark_Glover14}.
 But by definition, an efficiency must be smaller than unity.
 Indeed, assuming that $\eff$ were an efficiency, $\eff>1$ would mean that the mass converted into stars within one free-fall time would be larger than the mass available for star formation, violating mass conservation.
 Thus, it is best to interpret $\eff$ as a ratio of two {\it instantaneous} rates, as indicated by eq.\ \eqref{eq:eff}.